-Knisley Welding caters to the aircraft exhaust system for some of Piper’s aircrafts.
+Knisley Welding caters to the aircraft exhaust system for some of Piper’s aircraft.
 Let’s take a look into the brief history of Piper and how it has come about, how it has contributed to the aircraft industry, and how it is doing now.

 Piper was founded by Clarence Gilbert Taylor and Gordon Taylor as the Taylor Brothers Aircraft Manufacturing Company in September of the year 1927, in Rochester, New York.
-By April of the year 1928, it was renamed as Taylor Brothers Aircraft Corporation.
+By April of the year 1928, it was renamed Taylor Brothers Aircraft Corporation.
 Gordon died shortly thereafter in an aircraft accident.

 Through William Piper’s financing, and a larger facility, the aircraft company was transferred to Bradford in Pennsylvania.
 The transfer was completed in September of 1929.
 William Piper is an oil industry engineer from Bradford.

 Taylor Brothers Aircraft filed for bankruptcy in 1930.
 William Piper bought the assets of the company and renamed the company to Taylor Aircraft Company.
 Piper became the corporate secretary and treasurer while he retained Clarence Taylor as the President.
 Piper’s ideology for aircraft is that what will flourish are simple-to-operate and low-cost private airplanes.
 He believed that such a plane would shine despite the Great Depression.
 With this in mind, the E-2 Cub was created.